-Still reeling from the hustle and bustle of the festive season, text to replace with or have those new year resolutions already fallen by the wayside.
+Still reeling from the hustle and bustle of the festive season, or have those new year resolutions already fallen by the wayside.
 Sometimes we need to take time out to reflect and nourish our hearts and minds.
 Building on the success of the Dublin City Council Libraries’ Mind Yourself series in 2014, the 2015 Mind Yourself programme includes talks, workshops and practical classes that encourage us to take precious time for ourselves, be willing to explore new experiences and in so doing we can enhance our health and wellbeing.
 The emphasis is on the benefits of positive thinking and developing that sometimes elusive feel good factor.

 Topics covered include positive psychology, meditation, stress management, yoga and healthy eating.
 The literary and music strand of the programme includes:

 The workshop Singing Our Cares Away at Rathmines Library on 10 February and Ballyfermot Library on 17 February is open to absolutely everyone, regardless of singing ability and age.
 Learn to sing a range of easy-to-learn, uplifting and inspiring songs from all over the world.
 You will also learn about some ways of using the voice to reduce stress and enhance wellbeing.
 There will be no solo singing and you don’t need to be able to read music.
 Participants will learn two or three exercises to take away and try at home on a regular basis.
 The host will emphasise the fun, joy and sense of being uplifted that singing can bring.

 The workshop is facilitated by Rachel Dempsey of Global Harmonies.

 Rathmines Library – Tuesday 10 February at 6.30pm.
 T. 497 3539 or E. email@example.com

 Ballyfermot Library – Tuesday 17 February at 6.30pm.
 T. 626 9324 or E. firstname.lastname@example.org